steveyko/steveyko.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Steven Y. Ko generally works in the area of systems.
-His current research interest lies at the intersection of systems, programming languages, and software engineering.
+I generally work in the area of systems.
+My current research interest lies at the intersection of systems, programming languages, and software engineering.

-He received a B.S. degree in [Mathematics](https://math.yonsei.ac.kr/math/index.do) from [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.jsp), an MS in [Computer Science and Engineering](https://cse.snu.ac.kr/en) from [Seoul National University](https://en.snu.ac.kr/index.html), and a PhD in [Computer Science](https://cs.illinois.edu) from [University of Illinois at Urbana-Champaign](https://illinois.edu).
+I received a B.S. degree in [Mathematics](https://math.yonsei.ac.kr/math/index.do) from [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.jsp), an MS in [Computer Science and Engineering](https://cse.snu.ac.kr/en) from [Seoul National University](https://en.snu.ac.kr/index.html), and a PhD in [Computer Science](https://cs.illinois.edu) from [University of Illinois at Urbana-Champaign](https://illinois.edu).

-He is currently on leave from the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as an Associate Professor.
+I am currently on leave from the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as an Associate Professor.